joannajjliu/ReactPractice-PortfolioSite/README.md

 # HelloReactTutorial
-Section 03 - Complete React Developer Udemy Course by Andrew Mead The following uses yarn install to install dependencies from package.json into a node_module folder
+Section 03 - Complete React Developer Udemy Course by Andrew Mead The following uses yarn install to install dependencies from package.json into a node_module folder.
+Additionally, global modules need to be installed (not best practice): babel-cli and live-server (optionally, live-server can also be run as an extension in vs code)

 Guidelines on running/ using the practice code: the react file (live-server) can be run from the public folder, or public/index.html